santagoy/san-tagoy-xyz/content/posts/fotd-01.md

 The primary utility of BBS is a form of decentralization away from corporate-controlled social media.
 Every BBS is an island interconnected through something called Fidonet and a form of Internet Relay Chat.
 The novelty hasn't worn off for me.
 I don't think it shall.
 I really love the format.
 It's unabashedly personal.

-If you want to know how to access different bulletin boards, just reach out to met at contact@san-tagoy.xyz.
+If you want to know how to access different bulletin boards, just reach out to me at contact@san-tagoy.xyz.
 It's a little unusual and not within the scope of this article to describe.

 ### [Fortles, Adventure Journal](https://nerves.store/products/fortles-adventure-journal)